bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 {% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Extract2.jpg' caption="The extraction process from tagged photos to square cropped images." size_class="small" %}

 <h3>Splitting the dataset: train, validation, test</h3>
 As always for any machine learning training procedure, one must separate the original dataset between: 1) training data that will be used to fit the model and 2) validation data that will be used to measure performance of the tuned algorithms.
-Here we go&nbsp;further by keeping also a third untouched test dataset.
+Here we go further by keeping also a third untouched test dataset.

 It is always easier to work with an equally balanced dataset.
 Luckily this is almost the case with the original data.
 Consequently after processing (mainly shuffling and splitting) we obtain the following repartition in our file system: